 - Have a Great Team – A strong management team is critical for startups looking to attract capital.
 VC firms want to see evidence that you not only have a good idea, but also the team to make it work.
 It’s a good idea to go in knowing the team you will need to build for your company to succeed.
 Be sure to highlight the experiences of any team members you already have in place who might help lend credibility to your company and show that you are building the foundations of a solid organization.

-- Present a Well-Thought-Out Plan – VC firms want to see that you have done your homework and put in the time and effort necessary to develop a sound business plan.
+- Present a Well-Thought-Out Plan – VC firms want to see that you have done your homework and put in the time and effort necessary to develop a sound venture capital business plan.
 Your business plan should be well-written, concise, and present your company in an appealing way.
 Make sure to do all the necessary research to flesh out the vital components of a successful business plan.
 This includes determining who your competitors are and how you will compete with them, highlighting who your target customers are and how you are providing something that they want to buy, and explaining your marketing plan and how you will get your products and/or services in front of the right people.

 Understanding the Stages of Venture Capital Funding